dhoyle/splicedocs-jekyll/pages/DBaaS/Notes/DBaaSReleaseNotes.md

 * Reconfiguration and resizing of clusters is not currently available; if you need a larger or smaller cluster, you will need to create a new one from your Dashboard.

 * Your new cluster will typically become available in less than 30 minutes; you'll receive an email notification containing connection details from us when it is ready.
-<div class="noteIcon">If you don't receive an email within 1 hour of creating your cluster, please contact us.</div>
+<div class="noteIcon">If you don't receive an email within 1 hour of creating your cluster, it is likely due to the fact that we're working on resource allocation at the time, and your cluster will become available in 1-2 business hours (M-F 9am-5pm PDT).</div>

 * If your Notebook link is not working when you receive your *Cluster Ready* email, try again in 5-10 minutes.

-* We are currently only supported cluster uptime Monday-Friday 9am-5pm PDT.
+* We are currently only supporting cluster uptime Monday-Friday 9am-5pm PDT.

 * Splice Machine may bring down your clusters at the end of the week, in order to update the software.
 All scheduled outages will be posted to your Dashboard.